JordanMajd/SuperActionSquare/README.md

 # Super Action Square

-This is the SNES version of Action Square written in 65816 assembly.
+Super Action Square is the most anticipated up and coming title of the critically acclaimed Action Square franchise.
+It brings the thrilling action fans have come to expect of the series to the SNES and is written entirely in 65816 assembly.

-It mostly follows [Bazz's Tutorialz](https://wiki.superfamicom.org/snes/show/Setting+Up+a+Programming+Environment) right now.
-As time goes on it will diverge and become its own creation.

 # Getting Started